eclipse-basyx/basyx-java-server-sdk/basyx.aasrepository/basyx.aasrepository-feature-search/README.md

 * [x] Configurable Index Names
 * [x] Implement Casting Operators
 * [x] Unit Test
-* [ ] !Priority!
+* [x] !Priority!
 Duplicate search module for the missing components
+* [ ] In SearchSubmodelRepository, ensure that the index does not disable certain fields in ensureIndexExists
 * [ ] Integration Tests
 * [ ] Validate Expected Queries (unformatted ones) -> Depends on other components to utilize the AASQL